fehawen/arch-guide/README.md

 $ nano /etc/sudoers
 ```

 Uncomment this line, somewhere at the end of that file, to allow the use of `sudo` commands without being asked for password all the time.
+And, you know, do it **at your own risk**, as you probably guessed.

 ```
 $ %wheel ALL=(ALL) NOPASSWD: ALL
 ```

-Lock the *root* account via `passwd`.
+Next, lock the *root* account via `passwd`.

 ```
 $ passwd -l root